ScholarNinja/extension/README.md

 A distributed open search engine for scholarly content, fully contained within a browser extension, based on a WebRTC-based DHT network [webrtc-chord](https://github.com/tsujio/webrtc-chord).
 Use at your own risk.

+# How to install?

+You can install Scholar Ninja through the Chrome's web store: https://chrome.google.com/webstore/detail/scholar-ninja/mngpckgljabecionknlpnnbamopcehgp

 # More info

 Coming soon.
 In the mean time, read blogpost at: [An open search engine for scholarly content](http://juretriglav.si)